Avian Treasures at The Hunterian

 There are two key elements to the project:

-- An event at University of Glasgow Special Collections, where you will be invited to view these important manuscripts and books.
+- An event at University of Glasgow Special Collections, allowing visitors to view these important manuscripts and books.
 This took place in September 2018 and was very well attended.

 - A treasure trail, leading you in the footsteps of explorers and scientists, following clues to many bird treasures at The Hunterian.